rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 end
 ```

 See ?
-We could attach all of the validation problems in the raised
+We could attach all the validation problems in the raised exception's
-exception's message.
-I find this beautiful, and it's not even away from
+message.
+I find this beautiful, and it's not even away from idiomatic ruby.
-idiomatic ruby.

 ### Monoids and even more abstract nonsense